Dateline: Bogota, Colombia

 To use my Georgia example, one thing that is sometimes frustrating for folks from the West is that everything is always discussed multiple times in Georgia and other countries.
 If you have an appointment with an attorney, the attorney will call just to ask if you want to change your appointment time.
 It’s a different culture, so you have to train people on how you want things to work.

-If you can have an attorney who has a good relationship with different vendors, they will often turn you to good real estate agents.
+If you can have an attorney who has a good relationship with different vendors, they will often turn you into good real estate agent.

 The other agent is a very good English speaker.
 She was very hard to find.